ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

    Transition rules for the arc *"Enter Sorghum"*.

 In a similar fashion, we have to step through all remaining three transition rules.
-For this, please click on each arc
+For this, please click on each arc and select the suitable conditions and actions by using IntelliSense.

-In summary,
+Once you have completed this task, you can compare your choices to the correct **C# code** below.

 .. code-block:: csharp
-    :caption: List of transition rules
+    :caption: List of transition rules of the RotationManager

     //// Arc: Enter Sorghum
     // Conditions